spatie/searchindex/README.md

 You can aslo run them manually.
 You'll have first run ```composer install --dev``` to install phpspec.
 After that's out of the way you can run the tests with ```vendor/bin/phpspec run```.

+##About Spatie
+Spatie is webdesign agency in Antwerp, Belgium.
+You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).